pkscout/trigger.kodiscan/README.txt

 1. You need to have python 2.7.x installed on your system (3.4.x might work, but I haven't tested it).
 <https://www.python.org/downloads/>

-2. You need to add the requests and xmltodict modules to your install.
+2. You need to add the opencv, requests, and xmltodict modules to your install.
 On 2.7.x you need to install pip first (3.4.x has pip included):
 <http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows>
-Then from the cmd window:   pip install requests
+Then from the cmd window:   pip install opencv-python
+							pip install requests
                             pip install xmltodict